Most Asked Questions About US Mint Coins: Buyer's Guide

 The US Mint does not sell gold bullion coins nor silver bullion coins directly to the public.
 They do, however, offer a limited number of the same precious metal designs in proof and uncirculated finishes.
 The US Mint will accept orders for precious metal bullion coins from a select list of Authorized Purchasers, who in turn sell to wholesalers, who sell to the public.
 The US Mint provides a list on their website of bullion dealers where you can purchase US legal tender bullion coins.

-Gainesville Coins is an authorized distributor for the US Mint, so you can find plenty of US Mint silver coins for sale on their website or by visiting their showroom in person to make your purchase.
+Gainesville Coins is an authorized distributor for the US Mint, so you can find plenty of US Mint silver coins for sale on their website or by scheduling an appointment to make your purchase in person.
 You can also call (813) 482-9300 during business hours to place an order, or ask one of their helpful representatives about product availability or pricing information.

 Can I Buy Gold and Silver Directly From the Mint?